SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/api.md

 * when the access (or ID) token has expired
 * when you want to update the claims in an ID token

 You should see the refresh token only in the **authentication code flow**, with or without PKCE.
-Never for single-page applications using the implicit flow.
+Never for single-page applications using the Implicit flow.

 You will receive the refresh token in the authorization response when the application user asks for access for the 1st time.
 It is up to the application to securely store the refresh token.
 This is usually done in a session. **Refresh tokens must never be stored client-side in the browser!**